 Step 1: Select a Crypto Exchange

 You may move bitcoins from one exchange to another.
 For example, if you need to transfer your bitcoin from your Bitcoiva wallet to another crypto exchange, you must first withdraw your bitcoins from your Bitcoiva account.
-Obtain the deposit address from the cryptocurrency exchange to which you wish to transfer your coin.
+Obtain the deposit address from the cryptocurrency exchange India to which you wish to transfer your coin.
 You are now ready to transfer your monies once you have the deposit address.

 Step 2: Choose a Payment Method